Double N Minis by Nadia and Nora

 Keep working and practicing!
 Don’t get disappointed if your work doesn’t look like the photos you see on the Internet—it takes time and patience to get there.
 Find your inspiration from the real world, and observe, observe, observe!
 I think what makes a miniature stand out is the details: all the perfect imperfections!
 Find your own style.

 Favorite mini you own by another artist?

 Well, since we just started and we’ve been trying to make as much as we can, we don’t own many pieces by other artists.
 A few months ago Angelina (elArtedeAngelina) contacted me because she wanted to trade minis, and I felt so honored.
 We got a beautiful book from her.
 At the Seattle Miniature Show, we met Julia Stewart.
 She makes the most beautiful clothes, and my daughter fell in love with a tutu (she’s a ballerina herself).
 She loved it so much, she volunteered her allowances for a whole year so she could buy that tutu!

 Don’t wait to do the things you want to do.
 Now is the time.

 Making miniatures has been a blessing for me.
 After the huge loss I had, being able to just lose myself in my work has been tremendous.

 Even though it took me such a long time to finally start working on this, I don’t know if I would’ve been able to learn as much (I am self-taught) if I had started earlier.
 The Internet is a source of unlimited information and I am so grateful for all the artists that are generous in sharing their knowledge, tutorials, photos, resources, and much more.

 Nora Mazonson of Mexico City now lives in Mount Vernon, Washington.
 Nora and her daughter Nadia are the team behind Double N Minis.
-To see more of their work, head on over to Instagram!
+Bring home your own miniature by shopping along on Etsy.
+To see more of their work, head on over to Facebook and Instagram!